Last Updated on July 26, 2022 by Editor

 In the late 1700’s, Hudson was, inconceivably, a key US whaling port.
 (Ergo, little whales on street signs).
 The waterfront stank from whale oil processing while warehouses, wharfs and docks thrummed with activity.

-The town, gentrified as said clients bought second homes here, earned the nickname NoHo.
+The town gentrified as said clients bought second homes here, earning the nickname NoHo.
 Now, you’ll find a selection of restaurants helmed by CIA-grads, shops like “Flower Kraut” (she does floral design, he makes the sauerkraut), Olana – the impressive Persian-esque home of Hudson River School of Art celebrity, Frederick Church, and charming boutique hotels and inns.

 Things to Do in Hudson NY

 In the late 1860’s, the prominent artist planned to construct a French Chateau atop this hill overlooking the Hudson River, but a trip to the Middle East changed his mind.
 As a result, Church commissioned this Persian-style confection as home and studio, living here with his wife Isabel and their children.

 Daughter-in-law Sally Goode-Church lived in Olana until she died in 1964.
 When the home and its contents were put up for auction, concerned citizens united to save it from the wrecking ball– an early example of Historic Preservation – with the slogan “Must this mansion be destroyed?”

 Enter through front door.
 “Welcome” in Arabic is etched into a sunset-colored stained glass panel.
 Olana’s interior is a feast for the eyes.
 Church traveled the world and collected artifacts from all over, displaying pre-Columbian art from Mexico in his studio and framing fireplaces with carved teak from India.
 The “Court Hall” places you in the central courtyard of a Middle-Eastern home, where sunlight streaming through yellow glass casts the room in a honey-colored glow.